 Funds for Repair of Church Buildings

 The best place to start is with the website Funds for Historic Buildings established and maintained by the Architectural Heritage Fund.
 As well as listing sources of funding the site gives advice and helpful information.
 There is also useful information about fund-raising (though geared to England) on the Parish Resources website and the Ecclesiastical Insurance website.
 We also have other lists of potential funding sources that we would be happy to email you.

-The Scottish Churches Trust is in partnership with the National Churches Trust.
+Scotland’s Churches Trust is in partnership with the National Churches Trust.
 Projects under £100,000 can be recommended for an NCT grant by Scotland’s Churches Trust.
 If your project is over £100,000, you should apply directly to the National Churches Trust.
 The Pilgrim Trust also gives a block grant to Scotland’s Churches Trust for distribution to churches in Scotland.

 Denominational Trusts and Funds exist which are able to assist the repair, restoration and improvements of church buildings, halls and clergy residences.
 Information may be obtained from each denomination’s website, headquarters or year book.
 For instance there are lists of grant-giving bodies on the websites of the Church of Scotland and the Scottish Episcopal Church.